 While all this new discovery and information leads to enlightenment, one cannot help but wonder at the overall effect on humanity’s collective ego.
-Some discoveries from times past were met with serious suspicion, anger and even hate for what that discovery meant as far as current religious beliefs go.
-The discoverers were accused of serious crimes.
-To go from considering ourselves the center of the universe, the height of evolutionary accomplishment, made in God’s own image to the understanding that we are not so unique and that the universe is a vast ecosystem in it’s own right containing trillions of different types of life forms and species of all types in it.
-Some more advanced than others and each 'eco-subsystem’ being isolated by the vacuum of space from the next.
-Uncounted trillions of ‘Australias’ scattered throughout the cosmos, each on it’s own evolutionary path,was and is a sobering, and often times dangerous, path.
-Can we handle it?
+To go from considering ourselves the center of the universe to the understanding that we are not so unique and that the universe is a vast ecosystem in it’s own right containing uncounted trillions of ‘Australias’, each on it’s own evolutionary path, is a sobering thought.

 Wisdom and enlightenment do not come solely from the gathering of information after all but rather it comes from a understanding and accepting of what that information means in it's entirety.
 I don’t think we are there yet which is why, when asked are we ready for alien contact, I have to give a firm resounding ‘NO’ to that.

-I have been a avid study of the UFO/alien question over the last 10 years or so, absorbing all kinds of information from crash reports, sighting reports, and alien abduction claims as well as looked into some of the UFO groups out there and what their general interests and motivations are.
+I have studied the UFO/alien question as best I could over the last 10 years or so, absorbing all kinds of information.
 Over this time I have learned that there are three basic groups involved in the UFO/Alien question and each one can be used to determine reasonably how humanity would react to alien contact.
-I have also learned that there are no 'experts' in this field.

-The first group are simply people, normal honest every day folk who happen to see something weird in the sky and want to know what it is.
-They have not written any books, do not belong to any organizations specifically relating to UFOs and generally speaking are reliable witnesses of relatively sound mind and body.
-They are police officers, farmers, pilots, truck drivers, etc. These people are not necessarily hooked up to a ‘Alien only’ explanation and only want to know what they saw, providing the explanation is reasonable and does not insult their intelligence.
+The first group are simply people who happen to see something weird in the sky and want to know what it is.
+They have not written any books or anything and generally speaking are reliable witnesses.
+These people only want to know what they saw, providing the explanation is reasonable and does not insult their intelligence.

 Have you ever seen a UFO?

 The second group are UFO investigators.
 This group I think can be broken into two sub-groups.
 The first group are legitimate UFO investigators.
-By that I mean they are not necessarily hooked up to the ‘must be alien’ explanation either but are willing to consider it.
-They are generally more complete in their investigations, barring refusals for information from governments involved and that sort of thing.
-When presented with reasonable proof of a non alien explanation, they are generally accepting of it and move onto the next case.
-These guys are responsible for clearing up all kinds of bogus UFO claims as well as shedding some light on the legitimate claims, such as the Shag Harbor incident in Nova Scotia in the 1960s.
+By that I mean when presented with reasonable proof of a non alien explanation, they are generally accept it and move onto the next case.
+These guys are responsible for clearing up many bogus UFO claims as well as shedding light on legitimate claims, such as the Shag Harbor incident in Nova Scotia in the 1960s.

 The third group are the flat out deniers.
-These ones go for the ‘never aliens no matter what’ argument at every turn.
-They are the debunkers but that is NOT to say that all debunkers are flat out deniers.
-These people have closed minds in my opinion.
+They go for the ‘never aliens no matter what’ argument.
+They are the debunkers but that is not to say that all debunkers are flat out deniers.
 They will accept even the most illogical of explanations if it means ‘no aliens’.
-This group’s existence relates back, in my opinion, directly to the fact that at one time we considered ourselves to be the center of the universe made in God’s own image and acknowledging the mere possible existence of intelligent alien life would make that entire belief system illogical.
 Denying something flat out is often a form of resistance to change.
-I believe we call it ‘living in denial’ .
-This group represents the human ego’s desire to never let go of the idea that we are the center of the universe, the height of evolutionary creation.
-Each astrological discovery reminds a human how small they really are and how the universe is not focused on them.
+This group represents the human ego’s desire to never let go of the idea that we are the center of the universe.
+Each astrological discovery reminds a human how small they really are.
 As an ant is to us, so we are to the universe.
 Are we prepared to accept that?